p4lang/PI/proto/docs/p4runtime.md

 ![P4 Runtime Error Proto](p4-runtime-error-proto.svg)

-P4 Runtime will populate the top-level error code as follows:
+P4 Runtime will populate grpc::Status as follows:

-- Use any canonical error code that best describes RPC-wide error.
-If the entire batch has failed due to a connectivity issue, P4 Runtime will return a canonical code that best describes the reason, e.g. `NOT_FOUND`.
+1. If all batch updates succeeded, set top-level `error_code` to OK and do not populate any other field.

+2. If an error is encountered before even trying to attempt individual batch updates, set a top-level `error_code` that best describes that RPC-wide error.
+For example, use `UNAVAILABLE` if the P4Runtime service is not yet ready to handle requests.
+Do not set `error_details` in this case.

-- Use the `UNKNOWN` top level error code for all Write operation failures, whether partial or total batch failures.
+3. Use the `UNKNOWN` top level error code for all Write operation failures, whether partial or total batch failures.
 For example, one operation in the batch may fail with `RESOURCE_EXHAUSTED` and another with `INVALID_ARGUMENT`.

-- The 2nd level canonical error (`google.rpc.Status`) should be the same as the top-level canonical error code.
+   The 2nd level (`google.rpc.Status`) error `code` and `message` should be the same as the top-level canonical `error_code` and `error_message`.

-When reporting per-entity level errors, P4 Runtime includes an entry for every batch request in the responsem even when only part of the batch requests failed.
+   The number of `p4.Error` messages packed in the `details` field should always match the number of `updates` in the `p4.WriteRequest`.

 ```
-# Example of an error message:
+# Example of an error message returned for a batched Write with 3 updates.
+The
+# first and third updates encountered an error, while the second update
+# succeeded.

 {
   error_code: 2  # UNKNOWN